dkettchen/trans_standard_sizing/README.md

 This aspect of the project intends to:

-1) Demonstrate that existing pattern drafting methods are inadequate for trans measurements, using custom code to replicate various methods so they can easily be visualised with different measurements.
+1) Demonstrate that existing pattern drafting methods are inadequate for trans measurements.

-2) Develop measurement-based pattern drafting methods that will require minimal fitting and work for cis as well as trans proportions.
+2) Develop measurement-based pattern drafting methods that will require minimal fitting and pattern manipulation for cis as well as trans proportions.
     - A method to draft a transmasc suit (pants and a jacket), as appropriate suitwear is a core style of menswear and currently inaccessible to most transmascs.
     - A method to draft a bodice and pant block pattern for transmascs and transfemmes, as these will enable drafting any other styles from there.